20 Apr Apple Sued by Artist for Trade Dress Infringement

 According to the complaint filed by Britto, such confusion has already occurred; Britto’s business partners and collectors confused the Craig & Karl artwork with his.
 According to the Miami Herald, Britto’s own lawyer, Robert Zarco, first saw the artwork at an Apple store in China and assumed it was Britto’s.
 However, Britto appears to have a steep slope to climb in proving infringement; bright patterns and thick outlines have been utilized by numerous artists (Keith Haring and Walter De Morais come to mind).
 As Schlackman states, the true test of whether Britto’s work merits trade dress protection may occur should he ever submit it to the United States Patent and Trademark Office.

-Below: Screenshots from the Britto’s gallery (top) and the Apple “Start Something New” webpage.
+Left: Screenshots from the Britto’s gallery (top) and the Apple “Start Something New” webpage.